ana0209/ana0209.github.io/_posts/2020-06-25-Solutions-for-Chapter-18-in-NLA-by-Trefethen-and-Bau.md

 When using the above described $$\delta b$$, I obtained relative error $$err_{b \rightarrow x}=54775.17704$$.

-While the previous two errors achieved the condition number exactly, the following two will do so only approximately.
+While the previous two errors achieved the condition number exactly, the following will not reach the upper bound given in (d), but will come close to it instead.

 $$y$$ only depends on the $range(A)$.
 From [[1]](#1), *Tilting the range section* we see that the biggest tilt of the $range(A)$ for some fixed value of $$\|\delta A\|_2$$ is achieved when $$\delta A=\delta p \cdot v_n$$ where $v_n$ is the right singular vector of $A$ associated with its smallest singular value $\sigma_n$ which in the case of this problem is $\sigma_2$. $\delta p$ is a vector orthogonal to the range of $A$.
 I calculated $\delta p$ as:
 $$\begin{eqnarray}